 I completed my DPhil (PhD) at the Department of Earth Sciences, University of Oxford, UK, in 2013, where I studied the thermal and structural evolution of parts of the Himalayan Range and Tibetan Plateau.
 Please see my Research and Publications sections for further information.
 I then worked as a lecturer and postdoctoral research fellow at the Institute of Geosciences, JGU Mainz, and am now an Assistant Professor of Metamorphic Geology at the Colorado School of Mines, USA.
 Please see my Teaching section for more information and my Links for additional material of interest.

-I am a current Fellow of the Geological Society of London, a Member of the Metamorphic Studies Group of the Geological Society of London, and a Member of the Mineralogical Society of Great Britain.
+I am a current member of the American Geophysical Union (AGU), a Fellow of the Geological Society of London, a member of the Metamorphic Studies Group of the Geological Society of London, and a member of the Mineralogical Society of Great Britain.

 I am principally a metamorphic petrologist, but frequently integrate geochemistry, isotope geochronology, and structural geology into my work.
 My major research interests include (but are not limited to):